 Golf & Touring Go Together In The Mountains

-While golf is a major attraction of the area, there are plenty of other things to do and see, so include your friends and loved ones in your golf vacation.
+While golf is a major attraction to the area, there are plenty of other things to do and see on your golf vacation.
 The Blue Ridge Parkway, the nation's most popular scenic highway, winds through Western North Carolina and passes within an hour drive of all the region's courses.
-The beautiful scenery, unique mountain crafts, quaint mountain towns, abundant antique shops, pleasant weather, and fine dining provide plenty of diversion.
+The beautiful scenery, unique mountain crafts, vibrant small towns, abundant antique shops, pleasant weather, and fine dining provide plenty of diversion.